 - If you see people approaching you, hit the “lock” button on your key fob.
 The noise may deter someone from coming closer.

-- If you are faced with a carjacking situation, give up the vehicle.
+- If you are faced with a carjacking situation, give up the vehicle to the attacker.
 Vehicles can be replaced, your life cannot.

 Carjackings have also been reported when attempting to sell vehicles.
-Below are some tips to keep safe when selling a vehicle:
+Below are some tips to keep safe and prevent motor vehicle theft when selling a vehicle:

 - When you are contacted by a potential buyer, prior to meeting in person, request that they send you a copy of their driver’s license.

 - Meet potential buyers in a public, high traffic area, during daylight hours.
-Police parking lots are an ideal place to meet someone, as help is nearby if needed and the area will also have surveillance.
+Police parking lots are an ideal place to meet someone, as help is nearby if needed and the area will also have surveillance cameras.

 - Always be suspicious of any potential buyer willing to buy a vehicle “sight unseen.”